parashivbrl/gltf-glb-importer-for-maya-docs/docs/compatibility_and_workarounds.md

 ### Asset Source Recommendations
 - **Recommended**: Use assets from the [Khronos Sample Assets repository](https://github.com/KhronosGroup/glTF-Sample-Assets) for testing
-- **Reliable**: Assets exported from Maya using Babylon exporter
-- **Reliable**: Assets exported from Blender using the built-in glTF 2.0 addon
+- **Reliable**: Assets exported from Maya using Babylon exporter or Assets exported from Blender using the built-in glTF 2.0 addon
 - **Caution**: Sketchfab auto-generated assets may require preprocessing

 ### Export Guidelines